BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
-The formalism of density operators and matrices was introduced by von Neumann in 1927 and independently, but less systematically by Lev Landau[228] and Felix Bloch[229] in 1927 and 1946 respectively.
+The formalism of density operators and matrices was introduced by von Neumann in 1927 and independently, but less systematically by Lev Landau and Felix Bloch in 1927 and 1946 respectively.
 The density matrix allows the representation of probabilistic mixtures of quantum states (mixed states) in contrast to wavefunctions, which can only represent pure states.<sup>1</sup>
 </blockquote>

 <blockquote>